-A. Active membership requires that the member be a full or part time graduate student at Central Connecticut State University.
+- A. Active membership requires that the member be a full or part time Graduate student at Central Connecticut State University.

-B. Part-time graduate students retain full privileges within the GSA with the right to hold office and vote.
+- B. Part-time Graduate students retain full privileges within the GSA with the right to hold office and vote.

-C. The GSA recognizes various Graduate Societies.
+- C. The GSA recognizes various Graduate Societies.

-D. The Graduate School at CCSU recognizes 64 academic disciplines.
+- D. The Graduate School at CCSU recognizes 64 academic disciplines.

 Article IV- Legislative Body

 Section 1- All legislative power of the GSA shall be vested in the Graduate Student Executive Council, hereafter referred to as the Executive Council.
 All acts of the GSA shall be consistent with and subordinate to the provisions of the charter, bylaws, and regulations of CCSU.

 Section 2- The constituent Executive Council shall be the governing body of the GSA for the following purposes:

-A. To provide an official voice through which graduate student opinion may be expressed;
+- A. To provide an official voice through which Graduate student opinion may be expressed;

-B. To foster awareness of the graduate students position in the University community;
+- B. To foster awareness of the Graduate students position in the University community;

-C. To represent the graduate student body in decisions affecting graduate students;
+- C. To represent the Graduate student body in decisions affecting Graduate students;

-D. To take action in the best interest of the graduate student body and the University community, which may include the introduction of legislation addressing concerns of Graduate students;
+- D. To take action in the best interest of the Graduate student body and the University community, which may include the introduction of legislation addressing concerns of Graduate students;

-- E. To program activities for individual graduate students and graduate student body at large.
+- E. To program activities for individual Graduate students and Graduate student body at large.

 Article V- The Executive Council